alessandro-gentilini/alessandro-gentilini.github.io/geo/appunti.md

 is coupled to the Earth's spin.
-Recent exploration of the magnetic fields of other planets and their satellites provide fascinating comparisons with the Earth's field.
-[Telford, paragrafo 3.3.2 The Main Field]
+Recent exploration of the magnetic fields of other planets and their satellites provide fascinating comparisons with the Earth's field.* [Telford, paragrafo 3.3.2 *The Main Field*]

+*In fact, the way in which the Earth's magnetic field is generated is only qualitatively understood.* [Turcotte, paragrafo *1.8 Paleomagnetism and the Motion of the Plates*]

 [HR]
 Jearl WALKER,